-In the April 2011 edition of The Trip magazine, Brian Wise, Max Crawdaddy and Samson McDougall each told us a little bit about why they reckon Stephen 'The Ghost' Walker is an exceptional broadcaster (and all-round human being) , following the Stephen Walker celebration and benefit at The Forum.
-With The Ghost handing over the Friday afternoon reins to Woody McDonald (who'll be presenting The Cave, named in tribute to Stephen, in the 4pm to 7pm slot), we thought it'd be nice to have another squiz at these tales.
-So grab a cuppa and settle in for a bit of quality reading.
+In the April 2011 edition of The Trip magazine, Brian Wise, Max Crawdaddy and Samson McDougall each told us a little bit about why they reckon Stephen 'The Ghost' Walker was an exceptional broadcaster (and all-round human being) , following the Stephen Walker celebration and benefit at The Forum.

 By Brian Wise